OctoPrint/OctoPrint/docs/events/index.rst

      * ``gcode``: the sliced GCODE's filename
      * ``time``: the time needed for slicing, in seconds (float)

+SlicingCancelled
+   The slicing of a file has been cancelled.
+This will happen if a second slicing job targeting the same GCODE file has been started by the user.

+   Payload:

+     * ``stl``: the STL's filename
+     * ``gcode``: the sliced GCODE's filename

 SlicingFailed
    The slicing of a file has failed.